Uranium Dicarbide SDS

 • Inhalation: Remove to fresh air.
 If breathing becomes difficult, call a physician.

-• Ingestion: If swallowed, wash out mouth with water provided person is conscious.
+• Ingestion: If ingested, wash the mouth with water provided the person is conscious.
 Call a physician.

 • Eye contact: In case of contact with eyes, flush with copious amounts of water for at least 20 minutes.
 Assure adequate flushing by separating the eyelids with fingers.
 Call a physician.